 My interest and passion for neuroscience began in a cozy college classroom where I held a plasticized human brain in my hands for the first time.
 It continued to develop throughout my undergraduate research and NSF and NIH research fellowships.
 However, my love and motivation for neuroscience education is only sustained through the myriad social interactions with my students, peers, mentors, and community at the various stages of my career.
 I am constantly inspired by our community, stories, and sheer determination to overcome the challenges we face every day in order to manifest our futures, goals, and accomplishments.

-I am a mixed-race Black scholar, first-generation college graduate, and queer-identifying neuroscientist from a low socioeconomic neighborhood in the Los Angeles area.
+I am a mixed-race Black and Latinx scholar, first-generation high school+ graduate, and queer-identifying neuroscientist from a low socioeconomic neighborhood in the Los Angeles area.
 My hope is to be able to use my experiences and knowledge to potentiate the education and mentorship of future scholars that share similar backgrounds, challenges, and goals.